 Upon successful completion, students will have the knowledge and skills to:

-- Analyze the visual and theoretical aspects of a broad range of visual culture.
+- analyse the visual, historical and theoretical aspects of a broad range of visual culture;

-- Identify major themes and trajectories in World art.
+- identify major cultural themes and historical paths in World art;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Green, Alexandra (ed.), Rethinking Visual Narratives from Asia: Intercultural and Comparative Perspectives (HKU Press, 2013).
+Green, Alexandra (ed.).
+Rethinking Visual Narratives from Asia: Intercultural and Comparative Perspectives (Hong Kong: Hong Kong University Press, 2013).